 Fast websites drive sales: stay under 3 seconds

-Stay ahead of the game and make sure your website or webshop is fast.
+Stay ahead of the game and make sure your website or ecommerce is fast by optimizing frontend performance.
 A fast responding website keeps your users happy, helps drive sales for e-commerce, gives you better SEO ranking and also saves you a buck on infrastructure.

 Low response times gives better usability